embroider-build/embroider/notes.md

+# apps to test

+travis-web
+ember observer
+ghost?

+# more node_modules linking strategy

+We will always have some dynamic things plus static node_modules.

+When the dynamic things are just your app, it's not that hard because you can put the dynamic things in a subdir and they retain access to all the same node_modules.
+Critically, no other packages depend on you, so they don't need to be updated to point at your dynamically-rebuilt package.

+The harder case is when you're dynamic and other things do depend on you (a v1 addon).

+Perhaps we should make a complete separate node_modules tree with our dynamic output plus symlinks into the static tree.
+The naive solution wouldn't work (you can't

+# shadow node_modules thoughts

 can we construct a shadow node_modules to handle the v1-to-v2 compiled addons or should we do in-place replacement of them?

 shadow is annoying to make work in both directions (from shadow to real and real to shadow).
 It's not too bad when packages are same-level in the filesystem (you can override the real copy by placing symlinks into the nested node_modules of each of the packages that depend on it).
 But when you're already nested, there's no higher-priority place to put the symlink.
 Probalby in that case you need to copy the dependee into shadow too.